 Intermarket Analysis on the CMT Exam

-Intermarket analysis carries 15% weight on CMT Level 2.
+Intermarket analysis sits inside the official Advanced Techniques and application areas for CMT Level II.
 It extends Dow Theory's principle of confirmation across multiple asset classes.

 For the complete Level 2 overview, see the CMT exam guide 2026.